apache/flink/docs/apis/streaming_guide.md

 as a value for keys that do not yet have a value associated).

 {% highlight java %}
-public class CounterSum implements RichReduceFunction<Long> {
+public class CounterSum extends RichReduceFunction<Long> {

     /** The state handle */
     private OperatorState<Long> counter;